zarusz/SlimMessageBus/docs/intro.t.md

 > The `IMessageBus` implementations are lightweight and thread-safe.

-For completness, please also see the [Hybrid provider configuration](provider_hybrid.md#configuration) which might be needed if the application needs to use more than one transport.
+For completeness, please also see the [Hybrid provider configuration](provider_hybrid.md#configuration) which might be needed if the application needs to use more than one transport.

 ## Pub/Sub communication